MStokluska/Graphback-Tutorial/README.md

 - "No" for example model and PostgreSQL for your database.
 - Once it's generated, navigate to your newly created project.
 It is going to be right in your `graphback` folder.

-- There's a lot of files that might not make any sense to you.
-But don't be worried, you don't need to know what most of them is for during the tutorial.
-In new folder navigate to `src/resolvers/`, there should be only one file here called `index.ts` and as you can see in this file, there are no resolvers generated just yet.
+- In new folder navigate to `src/resolvers/`, there should be only one file here called `index.ts` and as you can see in this file, there are no resolvers generated just yet.
 - Now navigate to `model/Default.graphql`, delete what's in there and paste our own types that we are well used to:
 ```
 type User {